Jennifer Batten: Musical career

 Between 1994 and 1999, Batten worked with Dave Rodgers and Domino as featured guitarist on the Eurobeat songs "Sun City", "Music For the People", "Fly" and "Woa Woa Woa."
 Her writing and performing is uncredited on several other songs under the A-Beat C label.
 Her live Eurobeat appearances were limited to playing at the Tokyo Dome with Rodgers and Queen of Hearts.

 Batten has appeared on recordings such as Jeff Beck's Who Else!
 (1999) and You Had It Coming (2001) as well as Michael Sembello's Heavy Weather (1992).
 Her music video appearances include Jeff Beck ("Live in Japan"), Michael Jackson's "Moonwalker" ("Come Together"), Natalie Cole ("Wild Women Do"), Sara Hickman's "Take It Like a Man", Miguel Mateos' "Obsesión", and Jason Becker's "Some Assembly Required".
 She appears on the 2004 album Spin the Bottle: An All-Star Tribute to Kiss, with Lemmy Kilmister and Samantha Maloney, performing "Shout It Out Loud".
 In 2010, she recorded a solo for the song "Bad Girls" by Polish singer Doda.

 In 2017, she partnered on a melodic rock CD with vocalist Marc Scherer and producer Jim Peterik (formerly of Survivor) which was released in September, entitled Scherer Batten - BattleZone.
 All songs were written or co-written by Peterik.
-Special guests included saxophonist Mindi Abair and Chicago vocalist Bill Champlain.
+Special guests included saxophonist Mindi Abair and Chicago vocalist Bill Champlin.
 The song "Space and Time" was co-written with John Wetton, and "All Roads" was co-written with Sammy Hagar.
 Batten made videos for all songs on her YouTube channel.

 More recently, Batten held guitar residency for the Cirque Du Soleil show Zumanity in Las Vegas.